yuxincs/aiopathtrain/README.md

 $ pip install aiopathtrain
 ```

-The main API is `aiopathtrain.PATHRealtimeClient.listen()`, which returns an async iterator over
+The main API is `aiopathtrain.PATHRealtimeClient().listen(station, direction)`, which returns an
+async iterator over
 `Arrival` objects, each representing a train arrival update message for the specified station and
 direction.